Ohio Retainage Requirements

 Retainage cannot exceed 8%.
 After 50% completion of the project, no additional retainage is allowed.

-When the major portion of the project is substantially completed and occupied, or in use, or otherwise accepted, and there exists no reason to withhold retainage, the retainage must be released to the contractor.
+When the major portion of the project is substantially completed and occupied, or in use, or otherwise accepted, the public entity must release retainage within 30 days.
+Once received, retainage must be paid to subs and suppliers within 10 days.,

 There's No Process to Recover